lumpenfreude/simple-bsky-handle-maker/README.md

 ### roadmap:

-gonna flask it up and make it an interactive webpage, i guess.
+flask basic stuff done, just need to keep working on it more lol